Query and visualize your graph

 statement.

-Match relationships of a particular label
+Match relationships by label

 Similarly, you can match on a particular relationship label using its table name as shown below:

-Match with equality predicates on node/rel properties
+Equality predicates on node/relationship properties

 Note that the predicates on properties are enclosed in curly braces {}